Buddha contemplation: Commentaries and Chinese sources

 This work became very influential on Japanese Pure Land Buddhism and Tendai Pure Land practice and numerous commentaries were written on it.
 One passage in a commentary attributed to the 12th century Pure Land founder Hōnen outlines the basic methods of contemplative Buddha recollection (kansō nenbutsu, 観想念仏) known in Japanese Buddhism at the time as follows:There are three practices for visualizing Buddha.
 The first practice is individually observing each mark on Buddha’s body (bessōkan 別相観).
 The second practice is collectively observing all the marks on Buddha’s body (sōsōkan 総相観).
 The third practice is observing the white curl (ūrṇā) between his eyebrows and his radiant light (zōryakukan 雑略観).
 Furthermore, there are two acts within the first practice.
 First, there is observing the flower seat.
 Then, there is distinctly observing the marks on Buddha’s body.
 This means observing these marks from the top of his head to the bottom of his foot or in reverse order.
 This can be described in a broad sense or in a narrow sense.
 Moreover, there are two acts within the second practice.
 First, there is observing the marks on Buddha’s body and his radiant light through the Visualization of Immeasurable Life Sutra (Kan muryojyu kyō 観無量寿経).
 Then, there is observing three bodies (sanjin 三身) in a single essence through these marks.
 In addition, there are two acts within the third practice.
 First, there is observing the white curl between his eyebrows (byakugōkan 白毫観).
 Then, there is observing Birth in the Pure Land (ōjōkan 往生観).
 Additionally, there is extremely simple observation (gokuryakukan 極略観).
 It is simply observing the white curl between his eyebrows.
 As mentioned above, the sutras expound on these passages of visualization in detail.

-Application
+Description and application

+Depictions of buddhas at Cave 44 in Toyok Grottoes, Turpan.
+Modern scholars believe this kind of wall art was used to support visualization meditation by Buddhist monks.

+Buddha contemplation is described in the Contemplation Sutras in different ways.
+For example, the Guan Fo Sanmei Hai Jing contains the following description of the practice: